fivetran/dbt_servicenow/models/docs.md

 Indicates whether the changes associated with the current record are intended for the production environment or system.
 {% enddocs %}

+{% docs is_production_system %}
+Indicates whether the changes associated with the current record are intended for the production environment or system.
+{% enddocs %}

 {% docs reason %}
+The reason or rationale behind the changes associated with the current record, providing context or explanation for the modifications made.
+{% enddocs %}

+{% docs change_reason %}
-The reason or rationale behind the changes associated with the current record, providing context or explanation for the modifications made. {% enddocs %}
+The reason or rationale behind the changes associated with the current record, providing context or explanation for the modifications made.
+{% enddocs %}

 {% docs requested_by_date %}
+The date when the changes associated with the current record were requested or initiated.
+{% enddocs %}

+{% docs change_requested_by_date %}
 The date when the changes associated with the current record were requested or initiated.
 {% enddocs %}